-8 July 2011: Five heart attacks occur every hour in South Africa, with one in four of these proving fatal, according to the Heart and Stroke Foundation of SA.
+28 September 2012: Five heart attacks occur every hour in South Africa, with one in four of these proving fatal, according to the Heart and Stroke Foundation of SA.
 While there is no single risk factor that leads to heart disease, it is essential for anyone who may be prone to developing a heart-related illness to have the correct medical benefits in place.

-Ahead of Heart Awareness Month in September, Dr Dominique Stott, Business Development Executive at PPS, says heart disease and heart-related diseases typically occur in people who have a history of smoking, a lack of exercise, poor diet and stress.
-"Aside from lifestyle, a critical factor in the development of heart disease is family history.
+Ahead of World Heart Awareness Day on 29th September 2012, Dr Dominique Stott, Executive: Medical Standards and Services at PPS, says heart disease and heart-related diseases are typically related to a history of smoking, lack of exercise, inappropriately high cholesterol and other blood lipids, poor diet and stress.
+"Aside from these lifestyle issues, a critical factor in the development of heart disease is family history.
 If a mother or sister under the age of 65, or father or brother under the age of 55 years, developed heart disease, this is considered a significant risk factor."